MattiooFR/log-maker-100-days/README.md

 ### Todo :

-[checkbox:unchecked] Update existing file if days are missed during challenge [checkbox:unchecked] New output format (html, excel, ...)
+[ ] Update existing file if days are missed during challenge [ ] New output format (html, excel, ...)
-[checkbox:unchecked] Make a live website log generator for challenge [checkbox:unchecked] Choose any type of challenge (not just code)
+[ ] Make a live website log generator for challenge
+[ ] Choose any type of challenge (not just code)